MIPPL/nephele-org-website/public/content/developers/tutorials/kickstart-your-dapp-frontend-development-with-create-eth-app/index.md

 ## Templates {#templates}

 On top you can choose from several different templates.
 So far you can use an Aave, Compound, UniSwap or sablier integration.
 They all add important service smart contract addresses along with pre-made subgraph integrations.
-Just add the template to the creation command like `yarn create eth-app my-eth-app --with-template aave`.
+Just add the template to the creation command like `yarn create NEPH-app my-NEPH-app --with-template aave`.

 ### Aave {#aave}